lituokobe/event-marketing-agent/README.md

 ### 3.2 API Key Configuration

 - Register an [Alibaba Cloud](https://www.alibabacloud.com/) account and obtain an API Key for Qwen-Plus, and/or
-- Register an [DeepSeek](https://platform.deepseek.com/) account and obtain an API Key for DeepSeek-Chat, and/or
+- Register a [DeepSeek](https://platform.deepseek.com/) account and obtain an API Key for DeepSeek-Chat, and/or
-- Register an [BigModel](https://bigmodel.cn//) account and obtain an API Key for GLM 4.6.
+- Register a [BigModel](https://bigmodel.cn//) account and obtain an API Key for GLM 4.6.
-- Fill in your preferred API key in `models.models.py`.
+- Fill in your preferred API keys in `models.models.py`.

 ``` bash
 ALI_API_KEY=your_aliyun_api_key